 What is IOSS

-IOSS is a new tax scheme used to pay VAT on goods valued below 150EUR entering the EU from outside the EU (i.e. UK shops posting to European consumers).
+IOSS is a tax scheme used to pay VAT on goods valued below 150EUR entering the EU from outside the EU (i.e. UK shops posting to European consumers).
 It shifts the burden of VAT collection to you as the vendor or the marketplace through which you sell.

 It is intended to simplify the shipping process and deliver an improved customer experience to purchasers by preventing shipments from being delayed at the border for import VAT, by shifting the responsibility of VAT collection to the exporter.